top of page

 Attendance Terms and Conditions

-Premier does not provide make up classes or refunds or credits when students are away.
-However, if a student is away for 4 weeks or longer we will create a credit for that period.
+• Premier does not provide make up classes or refunds or credits when students are away.
+However, if a student is away for 4 weeks or longer you are eligible for a credit for that period.

 Studios are air conditioned.
 For health and safety reasons classes may be modified to be less physically strenuous in extreme temperatures over 40 degrees.
 Students will have regular drink breaks.